LoginRadius/engineering-portal/content/professional-bio-examples-worth-copying/index.md

 title: "5 Fantastic Professional Bio Examples You Can’t Resist Copying"
 date: "2017-07-27"
 coverImage: "5-Fantastic-Professional-Bio-Examples-You-Can’t-Resist-Copying-300x169.jpg"
-category: ["business", "general", "marketing", "content"]
+tags: ["business", "general", "marketing", "content"]
 featured: false
 author: "Sudhanshu Agarwal"
 description: "Need a professional bio to get inspired to?
 I give you 5 such professional bio examples that you can't resist stealing.
 Read on and check it yourself."